jsalinasf/cheat_sheets/kubernetesCommands.md

 #### PODS
 1. Kubernetes does NOT deploy containers directley on the Worker Nodes, it uses PODS
-1. Containers are encapsulated into a Kubernetes Object called PODS
+1. Containers are encapsulated into a Kubernetes object called POD
-1. It is a kubernetes object that encapsulates containers
+1. A POD is a kubernetes object that encapsulates containers
-1. It is the smallest unit you can create in a kubernetes cluster
 1. PODS run on Worker Nodes
+1. A POD is a SINGLE instance of an application
+1. A POD is the smallest object you can create in a kubernetes cluster
+1. Helper Container can be in the SAME POD as the Application POD
+1. Helper Containers shares the same network space (localhost) and the same storage space
+1. Helper Conainers are created and destrooyed at the same time that the application container

 ## Kubernetes Command Line